anthonyscorrea/cmba-bylaws/docs/02-policy.md

 All teams are responsible for the maintenance and cleanup of the field and dugout areas after a game.
 Both teams must fill in all infield, batter’s box, and pitching mound holes.
 Additionally, both teams must have adequate equipment on hand for field maintenance.
 Teams who repeatedly fail to do proper post-game maintenance may be subject to discipline.

 #### Notification of Results
 The winning team shall be responsible for notifying the Commissioner of the score of the game no later than 10:00 AM the day after the game was played via text message, email, or telephone call.
-In the result of a forfeit, notification shall be immediately at the conclusion of the game.
+In the event of a forfeit, notification shall be immediately at the conclusion of the game.

 #### Notification of Protest
 Managers shall notify the league Commissioner of any formal [Protest](#protests) at the earliest possible time after the game and provide umpire signature as proof of notification.